 Whether your baby is born exactly on her due date or not is unimportant if the discrepancy between the calculated arrival and the actual arrival isn’t great.
 But your due date becomes extremely important when it is used to determine the severity of preterm labor – whether your baby should be allowed to deliver with a reliable degree of safety or whether another week or two would guarantee mature lungs.
 In other words, we don’t care if your baby is born at 38, 39, or 41 weeks.
 But we surely need to know when 40 weeks is so that we can be correct in stopping your labor at 33 weeks.
 The importance of the due date to the obstetrician is emphasized when your baby chooses a date remote from the calculated due date.

-FAST FORWARDTerm is usually designated as the day forty weeks after the first day of the last regular menstrual period, but it’s not a due “date” because there is too much variation in the general population.
+Term is usually designated as the day 40 weeks after the first day of the last regular menstrual period, but it’s not a due “date” because there is too much variation in the general population.
 Since term is anywhere from 38 to 42 weeks, it’s really a “due month.”

 Now that we have that straight, everyone move up two weeks.
 Pay attention, because there’s a final in nine months.

 YOU MIGHT BE INTERESTED IN